maximebf/gousse.js/README.md

 *vars* can also contain event listeners if the key is prefixed with 'on'.
 An additional selector can be provided separated by ':'.
 Eg: `{label: 'click me', 'onclick:button': e => alert('hello')}`.

-The template id can be a string, a node or a promise which must resolve to a node.
+The template id can be a string, a template node or a promise which must resolve to a template node.
-Use `fetchTemplate(url, options)` (same arguments as `fetch()`) to fetch a remote HTML file as template.

 ## Components